AndreiChertkov/teneva/doc/core/tensors.rst

     #

-.. autofunction:: teneva.tensor_delta
+.. autofunction:: teneva.delta

   **Examples**:

   .. code-block:: python

     n = [20, 18, 16, 14, 12]            # Shape of the tensor
-    i = [ 1,  2,  3,  4,  5]            # The multi-index for nonzero element
+    i = [ 1,  2,  3,  4,  5]            # The multi-index for the nonzero element
-    v = 42.                             # The value of the tensor at multi-index "i" Y = teneva.tensor_delta(n, i, v)    # Build TT-tensor
+    v = 42.                             # A value of the tensor at the multi-index "i" Y = teneva.delta(n, i, v)           # Build the TT-tensor

     teneva.show(Y)